aleksushakov87/Building-and-testing-classification-models-using-a-real-world-dataset.-/README.md

 ## Usage

 1. Place the raw dataset `project_data.csv` in the working directory.
-2. Run the script `CS699 - Project Code Final+.R`.
+2. Run the script `Project Code.R`.
 3. Outputs will be saved in the specified files and folders.
 4. Review model evaluation metrics in the `Models/` directory.